grodansparadis/node-vscp-tcp/README.md

 # node-vscp-tcp

 VSCP remote server tcp/ip client functionality for node.js

+You need a running VSCP system to use this software.
+This can be a VSCP daemon/server or one or more VSCP hosts that export the [VSCP tcp/ip link interface](https://docs.vscp.org/spec/latest/#/./vscp_over_tcp_ip).

 Install with